KarlZylinski/Bowtie/README.md

     - [ ] GC of components
     - [ ] Convert old stuff to this new thingmajing

+- [ ] Redo console as external application
+- [ ] Fix fonts, maybe as entity component or as some kind of gui thing...
+Not sure.
+Maybe have the renderer agnostic of the CPU impl?
+- [ ] Fix sorting of batches so that it breaks on not only material, but also on uniform permutations
 - [ ] Turn engine into namespace of functions which operates on engine struct.
 - [ ] Turn font into namespace of functions which operates on font struct.
 - [ ] Turn render_interface into namespace of functions which operates on render_interface struct.